Recombinant Proteins

 EPH Receptor B4 Mouse Recombinant

-EPHB4 Mouse Recombinant produced in Sf9 Baculovirus cells is a single, glycosylated polypeptide chain containing 532 amino acids (16-539 a.a.) and having a molecular mass of 58.7kDa (Migrates at 50-70kDa on SDS-PAGE under reducing conditions).
+Recombinant Mouse EPHB4, produced in Sf9 Baculovirus cells, is a single, glycosylated polypeptide chain comprising 532 amino acids (16-539 a.a.).
+It has a molecular weight of 58.7kDa and exhibits a migration pattern of 50-70kDa on SDS-PAGE under reducing conditions.
+EPHB4 is expressed with an 8 amino acid His tag at the C-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs